bagustris/disertasi-ser/s3_note.md

 The research paper below shows the evidence that music didn't improve creativity.
 https://onlinelibrary.wiley.com/doi/epdf/10.1002/acp.3532
 How about if we change the experiment set-up.
 Listening music first, 5-10 minutes, stop, give the question.
-Intuition: While music didnot contribute to improve creativity, but it may contribute to mood and emotion.
-After being calm by listening, it may improve creativity.
+Intuition: While music didnot contribute to improve creativity, but it may contributes to mood and emotion.
+After being calm by listening, it may improves creativity.

 ---
 2019-04-09
 Today,
 - I implemented F0 based voiced segmentation for feature extraction using YAPT method with `amfm_decompy` package (now running in my PC).
-- Leaned how to convert data from tuple to 1D array (using np.flatten()), wrote blog post about it.
+- Learned how to convert data from tuple to 1D array (using np.flatten()), wrote blog post about it.
 - Obtained signature from Akagi-sensei for MSP-Impro database, and forward it tu TU Dallas.
 - Plan for tomorrow: run BSLTM from obtained feature today --> write result on WASPAA.